Kentucky Derby Contenders, Entries & Top Horses to Watch in 2026

 A decade after Gun Runner finished third in the 2016 Kentucky Derby (G1), he’s making an impressive impact on the 2025-26 Road to the Kentucky Derby.

 Gun Runner’s son, Spice Runner, won the first leg of the series, the Iroquois (G3).
 Later on, Gun Runner’s Further Ado took top honors in the Kentucky Jockey Club (G2).
-Now Gun Runner is back in the headlines as the sire of Paladin, who triumphed in the Remsen (G2) at Aqueduct.
+Now Gun Runner is back in the headlines as the sire of Paladin, winner of the Remsen (G2) and Risen Star (G2).

 Paladin relished every yard of the Remsen’s 1 1/8-mile distance, launching a sustained rally from 2 1/2 lengths off the pace to beat a promising field by two lengths.
-His success as a juvenile bodes well for his long-term prospects, because every element of Paladin’s pedigree suggests he’ll improve with maturity.
+He handled the same distance with aplomb in the Risen Star, charging late to prevail by half a length.
+His success from an early age bodes well for his long-term prospects, because every element of Paladin’s pedigree suggests he’ll improve with maturity.

 LITMUS TEST